JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 nothing # hide
 ```

-And the result is as follows
+In the example below, we can see, that everything works as intended

 ```@repl currency
 Dollar(1.3) - CzechCrown(4.5)
-CzechCrown(4.5) - Euro(3.2)
+CzechCrown.([4.5, 2.4, 16.7, 18.3]) .- Dollar(12)
 ```

-In the case of multiplication by a real number, we have to define multiplication from the right and also from the left.
+The situation with the multiplication is a little bit different.
+It makes sense to multiply `1 €` by 2 and get `2 €`.
+But it does not make sense to multiply `1 €` by `2 €`.
+It means, that we have to define a method for multiplying the instance of the `Currency` by a real number.
+Moreover, we have to define multiplication from the right and also from the left.
+It can be done as follows

 ```@example currency
 Base.:*(a::Real, x::T) where {T <: Currency} = T(a * x.value)